microsoft/edu-assignments-graph-sdk/README.md

 It is a set of C# class libraries, those classes contain the actual calls to the Microsoft Graph SDK and each class contains only methods related to an specific entity; for instance User, GraphClient, Assignment, Submission and so on.

-All the methods added in those classes can be used into your application.
+All the methods added in those classes can be used into your Dlication.

 This project works with these nuget packages: